Return to: Academic Programs

-- Demonstrate the ability to act, i.e., to project oneself believably in word and action into imaginary circumstances, evoked improvisationally or through text.
+- Demonstrate the ability to act with a high level of proficiency, i.e., to project oneself believably in word and action into imaginary circumstances, evoked improvisationally or through text.

-- Employ technique for analyzing the specific tasks required in performing varied characters from written plays, including the practice of writing a character analysis.
+- Develop a highly proficient technique for analyzing the specific tasks required in performing varied characters from written plays.

 - Analyze and scan verse drama and to perform verse convincingly.